 In order to carry out graffiti projects in Guadalajara's gang-controlled neighborhoods, Más Barrio organizers often negotiated temporary truces between rival gangs, a graffiti artist and former instructor with the program who goes by the name "Frase" told InSight Crime.

-Frase said that Más Barrio would inform gang leaders about when and where projects would take place, both to ensure the safety of young participants crossing the gangs' "invisible borders" and to offer gang members an opportunity to participate.
+Frase said that Más Barrio would inform gang leaders about when and where projects would take place, both to ensure the safety of young participants crossing the gangs' "invisible borders" and to offer gang members a chance to participate.

 Frase told InSight Crime that some members of warring gangs who met through the program began painting and recording rap music together, rather than attacking each other.